Utah Deaf History and Culture

 Elizabeth DeLong.
 Source: FamilySearch.org

-Elizabeth's active participation in Utah's early suffrage movement also shaped her educational, political, and spiritual aspirations.
+Libbie's active involvement in Utah's early suffrage movement significantly influenced her educational, political, and spiritual aspirations.
 From 1909 to 1915, she served as the president of the Utah Association of the Deaf.
-At the end of her second term as president in 1915, she delivered a powerful speech at the Utah Association of the Deaf Convention, marking a pivotal moment in the women's suffrage movement (The Ogden Daily Standard, June 9, 1915; The UAD Bulletin, Summer 1963).
-In her address, she passionately championed women's suffrage, emphasizing the importance of women's voices in shaping the nation's future.
-Her commitment to advancing women's rights, despite the societal challenges, demonstrated her resilience and left an eternal mark on the movement, inspiring many and empowering individuals to this day.
+At the end of her second term in 1915, she delivered a powerful speech at the UAD Convention, marking a pivotal moment in the women's suffrage movement (The Ogden Daily Standard, June 9, 1915; The UAD Bulletin, Summer 1963).
+In her address, Libbie passionately advocated for women's suffrage, emphasizing the importance of women's voices in shaping the nation's future.
+Her commitment to advancing women's rights, despite societal challenges, demonstrated her resilience and made an indelible mark on the movement, inspiring many and empowering individuals to this day.

-The BetterDays2020 website features Elizabeth DeLong's biography, along with the stories of other trailblazing women from Utah who have made significant contributions to the state's history.
-These narratives highlight the resilience and determination of these women, showcasing their achievements to inspire future generations to pursue their own paths of leadership and innovation.
+The BetterDays2020 website features Elizabeth DeLong's biography, along with the stories of other pioneering women from Utah who have made significant contributions to history.

 Picture